ux-studies/kubernetes-cli-console-study-2021/README.md

 *Participant disruption measured by counting observed switches between mouse and keyboard inputs was overall higher for the OpenShift Console.*

 ![Study6](https://github.com/ux-studies/kubernetes-cli-console-study-2021/blob/main/Study6.png)

+*Participant breakdown of low level and high level interactions.
+Low level interactions are represented as letters: clicks (C), commands (K), and mouse movements (M).
+High level interactions are represented as regular expressions composed of the low level interactions used to accomplish command execution, copy/paste, navigation, and tab completion.*